vrushabhjv/aws-bootcamp-cruddur-2023/journal/week1.md

   data = NotificationsActivities.run()
   return data, 200
 ```
+Add the above code in [THIS](https://github.com/vrushabhjv/aws-bootcamp-cruddur-2023/blob/main/backend-flask/app.py) file.

-Go ahead and add a `notification` file in the `backend-flask/services/` directory
+Go ahead and add a `notification_activities.py` file in the `backend-flask/services/` directory

 Add the following content to the created file
 ```python